dataLinkGG/thomascionek/README.md

 This project is meant not only to display my personal information for recruiters but also to be a showcase of the knowledge I have acquired during my studies and professional experience.

-Overall, I have been trying my best to balance good coding practices and also build something on my own.
+Overall, I have been trying my best to balance good coding practices and simplicity.

 🚀 Live Preview:
 https://datalinkgg.github.io/thomascionek/